A Hôtel Westin Paris Vendôme Wedding with Halima and Michael

 What part does your video / photos play in taking you back?

-Some of our favorite parts of the film/photos were the ones when we were dashing around in the blue Citroen.
+Some of our favourite parts of the film / photos were the ones when we were dashing around in the blue Citroen.
 We also love playing back the things we said about each other prior to the elopement.
 I (Halima) never actually heard what Michael said about me until watching the film for the first time.
 I definitely was a ball of tears (and we still tear up EVERY time we watch our video) We also like those soft subtle moments.
 Michael fixing my hair.
 Us laughing and looking at each other on the carousel, the bodice of my dress glistening against the shop window.

 From a planning perspective Would you have done anything different?